 The Company must classify each lease as a finance lease or an operating lease.
-The Company's finance leases are included in machinery, office furniture and equipment and construction in process.
+The Company's finance leases are included in machinery, office furniture and equipment.
 Amortization of these assets is included in depreciation and amortization expense.
 The Company's operating leases consist of rent commitments under various leases for office space, warehouses, land and buildings.